How to Make Edible Water Beads

 7. Play!

-Once you’ve removed the excess food colouring, the water beads are ready to use.
+Once you’ve removed the excess food coloring, the water beads are ready to use.
 Place them all in a big container with some water at the bottom (to prevent the water beads from getting sticky) and let your kids enjoy themselves!

 Container filled with colourful edible water beads.